JTarball/hyroxwebsite/site/content/post/how-hard-is-hyrox.md

 Don't make it harder on yourself on competition day make sure you train your weakness more than your strengths

+## Bottom Line

+It is extremely hard and you will need to 'recreate the feeling of a Hyrox' so you can gauge when you are at and what to work on but if you can't run and are weak you will need to put some serious effort to build that foundation to be ready.

-> Sometimes in life you need to test your yourself, throw yourself out of your comfort zone.
+Sometimes in life you need to test your yourself, throw yourself out of your comfort zone.
 I did it and you can too.